yiisoft/docs/guide/en/concept/configuration.md

 What the plugin does is collecting configs specified in all dependencies `composer.json`, `config-plugin` section and merging them.

-> Note: There is [an issue with closures and `use`](https://github.com/hiqdev/composer-config-plugin/issues/31) in
-> the current verison of the plugin.
-Until it is fixed, please use fully qualified class names in DI container config
-> closures.

 ## Dependency Injection Container